kekoziar/r-novice/_episodes/01-rstudio-intro.md

 ~~~
 {: .output}

-Any time you hit return and the R session shows a "+" instead of a ">", it
-means it's waiting for you to complete the command.
+The plus sign means R is waiting for you to complete the command.
 If you want to cancel
 a command you can simply hit "Esc" and RStudio will give you back the ">"
 prompt.